bcgov/sdd-database/docs/Terminal Commands.md

 ### Seed

-To run the seed script in `package.json`, use the following command:
+To run the seed script `prisma/seedOffices.ts`, use the following command:

 ```shell
 npx prisma db seed